-The steps and methodologies available for use in SEA are common to all SEAs, whatever they are focused on, and reflect internationally accepted standards of good practice.
-They are discussed in detail in Chapters 1 and 3 and are therefore not repeated in this chapter.
+The stages and tasks in SEA are common to all SEAs, whatever they are focused on, and reflect internationally accepted standards and principles of good practice (see Chapter 1, section 1.4).
+They are discussed in detail in Chapters 1 and 2 and are therefore not repeated in this chapter.